LACMTA/realtime-map/CONTRIBUTING.md

 git push --set-upstream origin 325-add-japanese-translations
 ```

-Finally, go to GitHub and make a Pull Request.
+Finally, go to GitHub and make a Pull Request into the `dev` branch.

 ## Keeping your Pull Request updated